The current Scheme for Kingborough is the Kingborough Interim Planning Scheme 2015.

-Planning schemes in Tasmania are statutory documents implementing the Land Use Planning and Approvals Act 1993 (LUPAA).
-Each municipality in Tasmania is currently governed by an ‘interim’ scheme as part of broader planning reform that is being implemented across the whole of Tasmania by the State Government.
+Planning schemes are statutory documents implementing the Land Use Planning and Approvals Act 1993 (LUPAA).
+Each municipality in Tasmania has their own scheme; including ‘interim’ schemes, or if they have transitioned as part of the State Government Planning Reform, they would be on the Tasmanian Planning Scheme.

-- The List website to view the zoning maps
+- The List website to view the zoning and overlay maps

 Kingborough Interim Planning Scheme 2015 Fact Sheets